CloudKernelOS/CloudKernelOS.github.io/_posts/2024-11-01-experimentation-with-conda-venv-pip.md

 Given everything that AI can do now, should a person learn to code?

-*Yes, to be conversant in programming languages ... but not necessarily to become someone who JUST writes code.*
+*Yes, ... it's EASIER to learn to code with AI assistants like Cursor ... to be* ***almost*** *conversant in programming languages ... but not necessarily to become someone who JUST writes code.*

 It's more important than ever to be able to shift gears ... to skate backwards ... to be ***quasi-dangerous as a coder*** with the help of an AI coding tool like CoPilot, for *"writing"* and especially for UNDERSTANDING different kinds of code.